PaperTiger/figma-plugins/README.md

 ### Desktop App
 #### I'm getting the error 'Figma is damaged and can't be opened'.
-The app is built on top of the Figma Beta Desktop App, which requires some quick configuration on some Macs.
+The app is built on top of the Figma Beta Desktop App, which might require some quick configuration.

-1. Open Terminal then type: ```sudo spctl --master-disable```, press Enter then add your system password to Confirm
+1. Launch this Terminal command: ```sudo spctl --master-disable```
-2. Go to ```System Preferences > Security and Privacy```, then make sure that the option ```Anywhere``` is selected on the ```Allow apps downloaded from:``` section.
+2. Go to ```System Preferences > Security and Privacy```, then select ```Anywhere``` from the ```Allow apps downloaded from:``` section.

 #### I can't find the plugin Icon on the Toolbar.
-The Plugin Button is available on the ```File Browser and Project Editor``` only.
+The Plugin Button is available on only the ```File Browser Tab and the Editor```.
 If the button doesn't show up, try to close and restart the app.

 #### Is there any Desktop App Client for Windows?
-- Unfortunately we don't support an integration of the Plugins Panel on Win at the moment.
+- We don't support a of the Plugins Panel on Windows at the moment.
 If you're developer interested in porting the panel on Win, feel free to get in touch with us at team@papertiger.com

 --